SALajes/FEUP_COMP/README.md

 WCONT0:
 ```

-This allowed us to reduce the number of goto calls in the code, when this simple type of while loops.
+This allowed us to reduce the number of goto calls in the code, when thiis simple while loop is present.

 ---